 Russell returned to live at Trinity College for a third time in 1944.
 “Trinity College had invited me to a five-year lectureship and I had accepted the invitation.
 It carried with it a fellowship and a right to rooms in College.
 I went to Cambridge and found that the rooms were altogether delightful; they looked out on the bowling green, which was undimmed, and I found the peacefulness of the Great Court almost unbelievably soothing” (Auto.
 3: 16).
 His former wife Alys wrote to Helen Flexner: “We have heard from Bob Trevelyan that Bertie lives on … a staircase next to the Lodge, opposite to George Trevelyan’s relief library on the staircase, so he and George are near neighbours & very chummy” (28 Aug.
 1944).
 Today the rooms are described as follows: “Very few rooms in Great Court are en suite, but the setting within Trinity’s grand 16-century court is appealing to those who like the traditional feel.”
 Bathroom facilities are shared but most rooms have sinks (“Typical Rooms”).

 Russell’s current wife Peter and their son lived in lodgings until Russell could buy a house in 1945.
 Russell lived there in 1945 and part of 1946.
 He was photographed both at the house and on campus for an article he wrote about peace for the Picture Post.12 Once the house was sold he moved back into rooms for the Michaelmas term.
 After that, though he continued to teach, he only spent one night a week in Cambridge.13 His last lecture was in 1949 at Mill Lane; his last letter from Trinity was written on 22 November 1949.
-Frederick Raphael provided the following description: “The biggest lecture room was thronged beyond its large capacity … [according to Russell] next week’s lecture will be twice as difficult … it attracted a greater audience than the first.”
+Frederick Raphael provided the following description: “The biggest lecture room was thronged beyond its large capacity.… After delivering his lecture, with Whiggish precision, he said, ‘I suspect that some people have come here for the wrong reasons.
+Accordingly next week’s lecture will be twice as difficult’…. it attracted a greater audience than the first” (p.
+123).

 Russell is remembered by a brass on the north wall of the Ante-Chapel at Trinity College.14